hashicorp/design-system/website/docs/components/breadcrumb/partials/code/component-api.md

 ### Breadcrumb container

-Here is the API for the main "container" component:

 <Doc::ComponentApi as |C|>
 <C.Property @name="itemsCanWrap" @type="boolean">
 This controls if the breadcrumb items can wrap in case they don't fit in the container width.